Tech-Educators/nextjs-02/class-02/lab.md

 This will install the dependencies and set up the project ready for development.

-note: the `--experimental-app` flag is required to enable the Next.js 13 beta features, but once the full release occurs this will no longer be required.

 Change into the project directory with the `cd my-project` command.

 Open your new project folder in your code editor.
 (You might be able to type `code .` in your terminal if you use VSCode.)